tranhieutrung/CPP/CPP06/README.md

 - const_cast<T>(expr): Adds or removes const or volatile qualifiers.
 Useful for low-level const-correctness manipulations.
 - reinterpret_cast<T>(expr): Reinterprets the bit pattern of a type as another type.
 It's low-level and should be used with extreme care (e.g., casting a pointer to an integer).

-Why Use These Instead of C-Style Casts?
-C++ casts:

-Are more explicit and safer.

-Help the compiler detect incorrect or dangerous conversions.

-Make your intent clearer to others reading your code.
 # Exercises
 ## Exercise 00: Conversion of Scalar Types
 - Implement a ScalarConverter class with: